alexanderosmith/GRAVITYbot/README.md

 We begin by acknowledging with respect the Onondaga Nation, Central Fire of the Haudenosaunee Confederacy, on whose ancestral lands Syracuse now inhabits.
 We are mindful that the technology that makes this project possible comes from the mineral extraction by multinational corporations, which decimate and displace Indigenous people and their land all over the world.

 Additionally, Alexander would like to thank Gabriel Davila - Campos and Una Joh for advice and initial guidance in development.

+## Possible Backlog Tasks:

+- Better logging for debugging
+- Automating posts to Zooniverse Project Talk forums or the wiki.